52. The Don't Drive Sleepy ad

 71. Don't Forget It

 Marmite has developed a reputation for print ads that play on the (delicious) savoury spread's less positive associations.
 Its ads regularly acknowledge that some people are literally repulsed by its flavour.
 This print campaign takes on another side of Marmite: the propensity people seem to have to buy a jar and then forget all about it.
 Adam&EveDDB plays on charity campaign language in these print ads, which aim to 'raise awareness' of woefully neglected Marmite jars across Britain.

 72. Hungry Copywriter

-When advertising agency McCann Bristol needed a new copywriter, it did what it does best: advertise for one.
-This is no standard job ad though.
+When advertising agency McCann Bristol needed a new copywriter, it did what it does best: advertise for one, and it created one of the best print adverts we've seen in the process.
+It's no standard job ad.
 The agency created a striking print ad that included a clever pun, eye-catching layout, and all the information you needed to apply, all in an absolute minimum number of design elements.
 Incidentally, it also serves as a great lesson in editing for a prospective copywriter.

 73. Your Ad Before.
 Your Ad After

 Creative production agency Looma really got to the heart of what advertisement design does in this print ad for itself.
 Playing the comedy card to great effect, this campaign features a series of before and after shots.
 As well as a glossy coated version of the famous 'bad taxidermy' fox, this series sees a bad Rocky tattoo get a makeover, and a photo of Steve Buscemi made to look even more gorgeous (take a look here).

-This print advert campaign by J. Walter Thompson addresses the pay gap between women and men.
+This clever print advert campaign by J. Walter Thompson addresses the pay gap between women and men.
 The series takes campaign messages and blocks out certain letters to suggest alternate, aggressive phrases – the message being that choosing to pay female members of your workforce significantly less than their male counterparts is just as offensive as other, more obviously sexist behaviours.
 The ads form part of JWT's Female Tribes campaign to change the cultural narrative around women.